z4kn4fein/stashbox/docs/docs/guides/advanced-registration.md

 <CodeDescPanel>
 <div>

-The [Composition Root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) is an entry point, where all services required to make a component functional are wired together.
+The [Composition Root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) is an entry point where all services required to make a component functional are wired together.

 Stashbox provides an `ICompositionRoot` interface that can be used to define an entry point for a given component or even for an entire assembly.

-You can wire up your *composition root* implementation with `ComposeBy<TRoot>()`, or you can let the container find and execute all available *composition roots* within an assembly.
+You can wire up your *composition root* implementation with `ComposeBy<TRoot>()`, or you can let the container find and execute all available *composition root* implementations within an assembly.

 :::note
-Your `ICompositionRoot` implementation also can have dependencies that the container will inject.
+Your `ICompositionRoot` implementation also can have dependencies that the container will resolve.
 :::

 </div>